Mojang/web-theme-bootstrap/README.md

 @import "~@mojang/web-theme-bootstrap/scss/styles";
 ```

-Note that the theme takes care of including bootstrap the way it needs to be included so you do not need to include it.
+Note that the theme takes care of including bootstrap the way it needs to be included so you do not need to @import it yourself.

 ### 2. Generic image assets used in several places, including an icon-set